-In 2018, I joined Grotto Network as Senior Editor.
+From 2018-2022, I worked with the team at Grotto Network as Senior Editor.
 Grotto is a new digital media platform that walks with young adults, 18-35, as they navigate life, make an impact in the world, and keep the faith.
-My task is to build an ever-wider pool of freelance writers, solicit and edit contributions, and develop the voice of the written work of this publication.
-All of the writing on the site passes my eyes, and I also share occasional pieces as we develop our voice.
-Here are a few of my own contributions to Grotto.
+I also got to share occasional pieces of my own–here are a few highlights:

 I cannot control what Covid does to my lungs.
 But I can control what it does to my heart.
 Fear still crawls through it from time to time — I can’t stop that, but I can harness my reaction to that fear and direct it outward.
 That simple act is pulling me through this illness in a different way.

 So I’m turning the uncertainty and discomfort and anxiousness I’m feeling into prayer for you.
 Can you feel it?
 It’s a tool if you can grasp and wield it.
 Start to hammer at your own fear in this moment and you can craft it into prayer, too.

 That’s how I know you’re not alone, and that you can bear this — because I’m here, sick with you, and we’re looking outward together within our vulnerability.
 We’re sharing this gaze of concern and compassion for one another, you and I, and we don’t even know each other.
 And there are others out there besides you and me — so, so many.

 A Virtual Wake for the Father and Daughter Who Drowned in the Rio Grande

 There’s a very disturbing image circulating on social media that shows a drowned father with his 2-year-old daughter on the bank of a river.